 Built with Indexhibit

-Will Saunders (born 1983 in Stockton-On-Tees, UK) is a sound artist working in collaborative contexts.
-A queer, self-taught musician he studied Sonic Arts at Middlesex University London and continues to practice and research in that field, completing his PhD (Music) at Westminster University, London in 2019.
+Will Saunders (born 1983 in Stockton-On-Tees, UK) is a sound artist who lives and works in Cologne, Germany.
+A queer, self-taught musician, he studied Sonic Arts at Middlesex University London and continues to practice and research in that field, completing his PhD (Music) at Westminster University, London in 2019.

-Saunders has worked with many musicians, theatre makers, choreographers and visual artists in the UK, Germany, and internationally.
+Saunders practices is collaborative contexts, working with many musicians, theatre makers, choreographers and visual artists in Germany, the UK and internationally.
 Recent projects have engaged with the fluid continuum of identity and involved periods of funded practice in Japan and Brazil.
-He also teaches sound for film students at Kingston University, London.

 Key collaborators to date include Lea Anderson, Steve Blake, Dickie Beau, Hans Diernberger, Ayesha Hameed Anna Homler, Theresa Hupp, Sarah Kenchington, Lucía Imaz King, Gwendolin Lamping, Lucy Parker, Stephan Reusse, and Simon Vincenzi.